titon/titon/readme.md

 * Enum - Pre-built convenience enums.
 * Exception - Pre-built exceptions.
 * Helper - Provides additional functionality to the view layer.
+* Identifier - Handles the authorization and authentication of users.
 * Listener - Objects that listen and wait to be triggered at specific events in the system.
 * Model - Represents a single entities data schema.
 * Package - A combination of library types into a single related entity.